New York City FC II Wins 4-2 on Penalties

 After some pinball in the box, the ball eventually found Dean Boltz, who slotted it home.

 City was then dealt a further blow just before stoppage time when Claudio Cassano put the visitors in front.
-Pilkington's side rallied, however, and Musu delivered a dramatic equalizer to level the game.
+Pilkington's side rallied, however, and Musu delivered a dramatic bicycle kick to level the game.

 That proved to be the final act of the match, and the two sides settled for a 2-2 draw, a result that forced penalties to determine who would claim the bonus point.
 Thankfully for City, confident spot kicks and heroics from Alex Rando secured a 4-2 shootout win and the much-coveted bonus point.